kintohub/kintohub-docs/docs/kintoblocks.md

 2. In Basic Info form, specify details on `name`, `description`, `programming language` and `version` you would like to use.

-   { Add GIF video of entering name, description and selecting language & version }
+   { Add GIF video of entering name, description and selecting language, version & repository type }

 3. Next, specify the details pertaining to your repo sources in the **Repository form**.

-   { Add image of repository type drop down }

 > Note: You can create a **new repository** or specify an **existing repository**.